-Silberberg and Patricia Amateis (2015) McGraw-Hill (available at the DU Bookstore).
-The 5th and 6th editions are also acceptable; however, a Connect textbook at the DU Bookstore, this license is included.
-If you already have a text, you can purchase a license directly online from McGraw-Hill.
-This option will be made available when you attempt you first online assignment.
+TopHat: Everyone will be required to purchase a license to TopHat for at least one license is needed to access some of the homework.
+When you purchase your textbook at the DU Bookstore, this license is included.
+If you already have a text, you can purchase a Connect Plus license from the Bookstore or directly online from McGraw-Hill.
+The latter license option will be made available when you attempt your first online assignment in Connect Plus.
+Second, homework will be assigned via TopHat software.
+You can choose either or both of the options.